 - Tell them ISBE should be led by people who believe that every student should have access to a high quality public school.

-- Tell them the Illinois State Board of Education should be comprised of people who dedicated to the success of public education.
+- Tell them the Illinois State Board of Education should be comprised of people who are dedicated to the success of public education.

 Gov. Rauner’s recent comments about the “Voucher Queen” chosen to head the US Department of Education make it clear where he wants Illinois to go.